Review Novara Mazama: Good Value and Lustworthy

 Do you need another clue that the Mazama was purposefully designed?
 There’s a guide on the right front fork leg so you can cleanly attach the wire from a dynamo hub.
 Sure it doesn’t come with one, but at least Novara’s team knows it might be a future upgrade you’d consider.

 Now that we’ve got all your hauling needs covered, there’s the task of keeping you and that gear in control on varied surfaces.
 That’s where a good wheelset and brakes come into play.
-Novara opted for tubeless ready AT470s rims from Alex rims matched up with Clement X’Plor MSO 40c tires.
+Novara opted for tubeless-ready AT470s rims from Alex rims matched up with Clement X’Plor MSO 40c tires.
 The rim selection is a bit puzzling—17 mm wide rims seem a bit too narrow for a multi-surface touring bike, especially when it is loaded.
 While not the fastest tires on smooth, hard surfaces, the Clements do a fantastic job of transitioning between the multitude of surfaces you’ll encounter on tour or on your daily commute.
-Off road they are pretty awesome.
+Off-road they are pretty awesome.

-Of course when you go fast you’ll need to stop fast too.
+Of course, when you go fast you’ll need to stop fast too.
 The Mazama relies on TRP Spyre mechanical disc brakes matched with 160 mm rotors to bring you safely back from the brink.
 They are not the most powerful mechanical discs I’ve used, but they do perform well.
 I could see an upgrade here if you needed a bit more umph.
 There aren’t any significant bends in the brake line so compression-less housing might help increase the power.

 Let’s not forget that handlebar selection is an important consideration for any bike, especially one that you may spend days on end riding in a touring situation.
 The Mazama’s flared drops provide a comfortable position while descending or just when I needed to mix things up a bit.
 Unfortunately, the positioning of the hoods down and off the front of the bars just felt awkward.
 I like the hoods to be positioned so that there is a flat surface beginning on the tops of the bars and continuing to the upturn in the hoods.
-With the Mazama’s stock hood position I felt halfway in-between where the hoods “should be” and the drops.
+With Mazama’s stock hood position I felt halfway in-between where the hoods “should be” and the drops.

 The last thing worth a shout-out is the turn limiter that’s built into the FSA headset.
 There’s an extra bit to this headset you don’t normally see, and its purpose is to stop you from banging the handlebars into the top tube and saving the bar-end shifters in a crash.
 The bars are in no way hard to steer, but it’s just enough to protect your bike.
-It seems like a simple idea that I expect to start showing up a bit more in other bikes.
+It seems like a simple idea that I expect to start showing up a bit more on other bikes.
 We’ve already seen a similar version of it in one of the mountain bikes we’re currently testing in our other publication, Dirt Rag.

-No matter if loaded, unloaded, on road or off, there was no unexpected or unwanted feedback from the Mazama.
+No matter if loaded, unloaded, on-road, or off, there was no unexpected or unwanted feedback from the Mazama.
 It felt ready to keep trucking along for as long as my legs could pedal.
 Novara has done a great job putting together a bike that I consider to be a good value and worthy of serious consideration if you are in the market for something that will perform well in a wide range of situations.